After Wisdom Tooth Removal

 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

-Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Drs.
-Bartlett or Hinic or your family dentist.
+Your situation is unique and no two mouths are alike.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Hinic or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.

-A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
+A dry socket can occur when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain near the ear may occur 2-3 days following surgery.
 Call the office if this occurs.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.